The D Las Vegas

 The D Las Vegas Casino Hotel (formerly Fitzgeralds) is a 34-story, 639-room hotel and casino in downtown Las Vegas, Nevada, owned and operated by Derek and Greg Stevens.

 The D is located at the eastern end of the Fremont Street Experience.
 It has a 42000 sqft casino, several restaurants, a business center, and a pool.
 The casino has more than 1,000 slot machines and 22 table games located on two floors.
-It is the tallest building in downtown Las Vegas and the second-tallest inside the city limits, having been surpassed by Allure Las Vegas in 2007.
+It is the second tallest building in downtown Las Vegas and the third-tallest inside the city limits, having been surpassed by Allure Las Vegas in 2007 and Circa Resort & Casino in 2020.

 As Fitzgeralds, it had a "luck of the Irish" theme, with shamrocks and a leprechaun.
 In fall 2012, The D completed a property-wide renovation and rebranding to replace the Irish theme.

 History

 Sundance Hotel (1980–1987)

 The Sundance Hotel opened on July 2, 1980 on land owned by Moe Dalitz.
 Dalitz, an organized crime figure, faced difficulty from the Gaming Commission, so the casino was nominally run by his associates, Al Sachs and Herb Tobman, who also owned the Stardust and Fremont casinos.

 In 1983, Sachs and Tobman faced suspension of their gaming licenses due to charges of skimming.
 Dalitz applied to manage the Sundance himself, but the Gaming Commission stalled on his application, until July 1984, when he agreed to surrender management to Jackie Gaughan until the casino could be sold.